Omkarthorat1042/Smart_Contact_Manager/README.md

 # Smart Contact Manager

+**Note:** This repository initially contained all the project files, but due to some issues with version control, the repository was reset, and now this is the current state of the project.
+The previous commit history is no longer available, but the functionality remains the same.

 Smart Contact Manager is a web-based application built using **Spring Boot** and **Thymeleaf** to manage and store contact information.
 This project allows users to create, update, view, and delete contacts in a user-friendly interface.
 It is designed to provide an intuitive experience for managing personal contacts, with features like user authentication and password management.

 ## Features